-- Organizations - Identify all subrecipients, contractors, U.S. National Laboratories, partners, and collaborating organizations.
+- Organizations - o Identify all subrecipients, contractors, U.S. National Laboratories, partners, and collaborating organizations.
 Recipients must also include all foreign collaborators as outlined in the Foreign Collaboration Considerations term of the award Terms and Conditions.
 For each, provide name, UEI, zip code or latitude/longitude, role in the project, contribution to the project, and start and end date.
-This information can be included in the qualitative section of the report. - Tasks and Milestones with progress to date and status of each - Total amount spent on the project with details for each budget category, as applicable - Personnel, including time sheets
+This information can be included in the qualitative section of the report.

+- Tasks and Milestones with progress to date and status of each

+- Total amount spent on the project with details for each budget category, as applicable

+- o Personnel, including time sheets

-- o Fringe
+- Fringe

-- Contracts, including copies of contracts
+- o Contracts, including copies of contracts

 - Travel, including receipts

-- Equipment, including receipts
+- o Equipment, including receipts

-- Supplies, including receipts
+- o Supplies, including receipts

-- Other, including receipts
+- o Other, including receipts

-- Indirect, including a cost rate agreement
+- o Indirect, including a cost rate agreement

 - Funds leveraged (e.g., other funds and their source used to support work under this award)

 - Activity metrics, at a minimum, as applicable to your chosen activities:

-- For energy audits:
+- o For energy audits:

 - Number of building energy audits performed

 - Square footage of building energy audits performed (ft2)

-- \circ For all others:
+- o For all others:

 - Number of workshops and number of people attending

 - Number of training sessions and number of people attending

 - Number of education sessions and number of people attending

 - Full time equivalent Number of sustainability officers or energy managers hired (FTE)

 - Number of information contacts (e.g., webinars, site visits, media fact sheets) by sector in which energy efficiency or renewable energy measures were recommended

 - Sector categories include:

-- Agricultural
+- o Agricultural

-- Commercial
+- o Commercial

-- Industrial
+- o Industrial

 - Institutional (e.g. hospital, educational, correctional)

-- Other
+- o Other

 - o Public

-- Residential
+- o Residential

 - Transportation

 - All sectors